Red Clump Stars in the Sagittarius Tidal Streams: Data

 \subsection{The Observations}

-Proposals for the observations of the candidate stars chosen as described in section \ref{ssec:samp} were submitted to the NOAO.
-This research was granted time two semesters in a row using the WIYN telescope at KPNO with the Hydra instrument.
-Observations were carried out in August 2007 and February 2008.
-The telescope and instrument combination was critical since the necessary statistics can be obtained in a much shorter timespan because of the ability to take many stellar spectra in the same integration.
-For our research the blue fibers and Simmons Camera were used with no filter and a 600 lines per mm grating.
+The spectroscopic observations were taken at the WIYN telescope at KPNO using the Hydra instrument.
+Observations were carried out in August 2007.
+Hydra has 83 active blue fibers that have a diameter of 3.1~arc-seconds on the sky and are positioned within the 1$^\circ$ diameter field of view.
+The Simmons Camera with no filter and a 600 lines per mm grating with a central wavelength of 5500~\AA\ was used.
 This gave a resolution of approximately 4.6~\AA\ and a dispersion of just over 1~\AA\ per pixel.
 Our detector setup provided us with a wavelength coverage of roughly 4000-5500~\AA.
-The density of candidates and the positioning constraints of the instrument allowed between 43 and 62 objects to be observed in a given field.
+The density of candidates and the positioning constraints of the instrument allowed on average 42 objects to be simultaneously observed in each field.

-On each program field we took four integrations of 30 minutes each and co-added them.
-This gave us the two hour integration times needed to get a decent signal on our faintest stars and helped eliminate difficulties with cosmic rays.
-We found that with this program we got typical S/N ratios of $\sim$~45 at a $g_\circ$ magnitude of 16.5 and $\sim$~20 at a $g_\circ$ magnitude of 18.
+For each program field, four, 30 minute integrations were obtained, cleaned of cosmic-ray events and co-added, for a total integration time of two hours per field.
+This exposure time resulted in data with a typical SNR of $\sim$~45 at a $g_\circ$ magnitude of 16.5 and $\sim$~20 at a $g_\circ$ magnitude of 18.

 The reduction of all images was performed using the IRAF software package\footnote{\url{http://iraf.noao.edu}}.
-Bias levels, CCD response, fiber locations, and dispersion were all taken into account in the {\it dohydra} routine of IRAF.
-This facilitated the extraction of individual spectra from the images taken at the telescope.
+Bias level subtraction, flat-field division using dome flats, sky subtraction, spectral extraction, and wavelength calibrations from a CuAr lamp were all performed using the {\it dohydra} routine in IRAF.